amirsharapov/aiocdp/README.md

 With that in mind, we need to achieve the following points:

 1. Flexibility
-2. Minimal external dependencies
+2. Minimal external dependencies / Compatible with built-in python libraries.
+No unnecessary dependencies.
-3. Compatible with built-in python libraries
+3. Quality code and documentation.
+No hacks, workarounds, or spaghetti code.

 ## Package